greg-1-anderson/reposer/README.md

 ## Operation

-The tool will be packaged as a Composer installer that provides a `composer resolve` command to replace `composer update`.
+The tool will be packaged as a Composer plugin that provides a `composer resolve` command to replace `composer update`.
 A more efficient `composer require` may be effected by running the existing command with the `--no-update` flag, and then running `composer resolve`.

 The `composer resolve` command always ignores whatever is in the existing lock file and vendor directory, and creates a new lock file from scratch every time.
 No dependencies are ever downloaded.
 Run `composer install` to download dependencies.